It is not currently possible to retrieve individual sequence elements using

 art ROOT files.

-#5 Updated by Kyle Knoepfel almost 5 years ago
+#5 Updated by Kyle Knoepfel over 5 years ago

 - Status changed from Assigned to Resolved